ufozone/ha-zcs-mower/README.md

 1. Open the app on your mobile device.

-2. Connect to the lawn mower via bluetooth.
+2. Connect to the lawn mower via Bluetooth.

 3. Click on the `Setup` tab and scroll to bottom.